Nubeqa Delays Prostate Cancer Progression in Resistant Prostate Cancer

 About castration-resistant prostate cancer (CRPC)

 Prostate cancer is the second most commonly diagnosed malignancy in men worldwide.
-(2) In 2018, an estimated 1.2 million men were diagnosed with prostate cancer, and about 358,000 died from the disease worldwide.
+(2) An estimated 1.2 million men are diagnosed with prostate cancer, and about 358,000 die from the disease worldwide annually.
 (3) Prostate cancer is the fifth leading cause of death from cancer in men.
 (4) Prostate cancer results from the abnormal proliferation of cells within the prostate gland, which is part of a man's reproductive system.
 (5) It mainly affects men over the age of 50, and the risk increases with age.
 Treatment options range from surgery to radiation treatment to therapy using hormone-receptor antagonists, i.e. substances that stop the formation of testosterone or prevent its effect at the target location.
 (6) However, in nearly all cases, the cancer eventually becomes resistant to conventional hormone therapy.
 (7)

 CRPC is an advanced form of the disease where the cancer keeps progressing even when the amount of testosterone is reduced to very low levels in the body.
 The field of treatment options for castration-resistant patients is evolving rapidly, but until recently, there have been no effective treatment options for CRPC patients who have rising PSA levels while on ADT and no detectable metastases.
 In men with progressive nmCRPC, a short PSA doubling time has been consistently associated with reduced time to first metastasis and death.
 (7)